 1. Introduction

-The arctic treeline, or Forest-Tundra Ecotone (FTE), is a vegetation transition zone of great importance and complexity (Ranson, Montesano and Nelson, 2011; Guo and Rees, 2019).
-The FTE marks the latitudinal or altitudinal transition from closed canopy forest to treeless tundra, (Ranson, Montesano and Nelson, 2011)(Sveinbjörnsson, Hofgaard and Lloyd, 2002; Holtmeier, 2010; Ranson, Montesano and Nelson, 2011)with different spatial configurations in different regions .
-(Rees et al., 2002; Crawford, Jeffree and Rees, 2003; Verbyla, 2008; Rundqvist et al., 2011; Ropars and Boudreau, 2012; Epstein, Myers-Smith and Walker, 2013)For altitudinal FTEs, several globally reoccurring spatial ‘forms’: diffuse, abrupt, island and krummholz, have been recognised and separated based on the spatial patterns of vegetation at the interface (Harsch and Bader, 2011).
-Global records of altitudinal FTE movement have confirmed a close link between these forms and interface dynamics: abrupt altitudinal FTEs respond most frequently to growing-season warming, while those in other forms are relatively unresponsive (Harsch et al., 2009; Harsch and Bader, 2011).
+The Forest-Tundra Ecotone (FTE) is a vegetation transition zone of great importance and complexity (Ranson, Montesano and Nelson, 2011; Guo and Rees, 2019), which marks the latitudinal or altitudinal transition from closed canopy forest to treeless tundra.
+The latitudinal FTE, or the arctic treeline, is the world’s largest vegetation transition zone (Ranson, Montesano and Nelson, 2011).
+In different regions, both types of FTEs exhibit varying spatial configurations, i.e. different vegetation composition, and also different rates and directions of changes in tree cover and density, tree height and size, and tree growth and reproduction (Sveinbjörnsson, Hofgaard and Lloyd, 2002; Holtmeier, 2010; Ranson, Montesano and Nelson, 2011).
+FTEs undergo constant movement and structural change, and studies have found different response of FTE position to the changing climate at different locations, the detailed mechanisms behind which are still under study (Rees et al., 2002; Crawford, Jeffree and Rees, 2003; Verbyla, 2008; Rundqvist et al., 2011; Ropars and Boudreau, 2012; Epstein, Myers-Smith and Walker, 2013).
+For altitudinal FTEs, several globally reoccurring spatial ‘forms’: diffuse, abrupt, island and krummholz, have been recognised and separated based on the spatial patterns of vegetation at the interface (Harsch and Bader, 2011).
+Global records of altitudinal FTE movement have confirmed a close link between these forms and interface dynamics in terms of interface movement: abrupt altitudinal FTEs respond most frequently to growing-season warming, while those in other forms are relatively unresponsive (Harsch et al., 2009; Harsch and Bader, 2011).
 This may be caused by the varying dominance of growth limitation, seedling mortality and dieback in FTE formation in FTEs in these different forms.
 Therefore, accurate characterisation of the spatial configuration of the altitudinal FTEs has great ecological significance, and has potential to help identify the spatial pattern of FTE sensitivity to shift with climate change (Harsch and Bader, 2011; Ranson, Montesano and Nelson, 2011).

 This relationship between FTE spatial configuration and dynamics is based on the analysis of altitudinal FTEs studied at the scale of individual trees.
 To the best of our knowledge, no similar investigation has been reported for latitudinal FTEs.
 For such a study, the selection of an appropriate proxy for the spatial configuration of the FTE is crucial for two reasons.
 Firstly, the form-dynamics relationship may not directly apply to latitudinal FTEs where the classification of spatial configurations needs to be conducted at a larger scale, depending on the specific aim of the study and data availability.
 Secondly, the arbitrary and discrete classification scheme used to define altitudinal FTE forms creates ambiguous cases.
-FTEs may be classified differently using different interpretations of the classification critera corresponding to each form (Harsch and Bader, 2011).
+FTEs may be classified differently using different interpretations of the classification criteria corresponding to each form (Harsch and Bader, 2011).